markusdosch/essentialmunich/README.md

 ## Shopping

-* All stores close at 20:00 and are closed on Sunday
+* All stores close at 20:00 and are closed on Sunday.
+The only "kind of supermarket" open on Sunday is a REWE to Go at Hauptbahnhof, which is open 24/7.
 * Typical grocery stores are:
   * Discount: ALDI, LIDL, Penny, Netto
   * Supermarket: EDEKA, REWE
-* There are services like REWE Lieferservice and ALDI liefert (new) for bringing groceries to your apartment
+* There are services like REWE Lieferservice and "ALDI liefert" for bringing groceries to your apartment
-* MyDealz
-* Viktualienmarkt
-* largest shopping places: Kaufingerstr,...
+* MyDealz is a German shopping community where it's users share, rate, and discuss shopping deals.
+When deals get upvoted, they turn "hot".
+It is possible to set keyword alerts incl. limiting the alerts to deals that have already turned hot.
+* Viktualienmarkt is the most famous food market in Munich - in a variety of small independent stands, you can get very high quality foodstuff.
+* The largest shopping street is Kaufingerstr, which connects Marienplatz and Stachus.
+Other shopping sights like Konen, Hofstatt, and Karstadt are close-by as well.
+* The largest shopping malls are Pep in Neuperlach and Olympia Einkaufszentrum.
+These are mostly frequented by people who either love there or come from the outskirts, not really from people from the city center.
+* A 1h drive north is Ingolstadt Village, a collective of brand outlet stores.

 ## Living